 With the influx of many new online and other non-traditional lenders, not only are there more options than ever before for a small business owner seeking capital, this new breed of lender is pulling back the curtain and shedding new light on different types of qualifying criteria for a small business loan.

-If you’ve ever wanted to know what some lenders are looking for and why they seem to want to dive so deep into your personal finances and your business, here are some of the ways they look at you and your business, along with the reasons why:
+If you want to know why lenders dive so deep into your personal finances and your business, here are some of the ways they look at you and your business:

 1. Personal credit score